teamfivsys/explorer-client-connect/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## How to contribute

+We welcome contributions to this project!
+Please read our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get involved.